 - In the Monitoring navigation pane, select notificationsAlerting, and then select Create policy.

 - Click Add condition:

 - The settings in the Target pane specify the resource and metric to be monitored.
-Click the text box to enable a menu, and then select logging/user/key_version_destruction.
+In the Find resource type and metric field, select logging/user/key_version_destruction.
 Leave the resource name empty.

 - The settings in the Configuration pane of the alerting policy determine